Get this book FREE when you sign up for the free newsletter.

 Lovers of Dan Brown’s evocative mix of mystery and history will love this Occult Thriller – a dark and powerful, nerve-shredding tale, which neatly deftly combines crime thriller aspects with the occult and historical.

 If you love sexy witches, sexy vampires and sexy werewolves, you will adore The Devil’s Own Dice.

-Ordo Lupus and the Temple Gate is available on all Amazon sites, Google Play globally, iTunes (Apple) sites around the world, Smashwords (including FlipKart) and all Bookbaby outlets (including Oyster, txtr and E-Sentral).
+Ordo Lupus and the Temple Gate is available on all Amazon sites, Google Play globally, iTunes (Apple) sites around the world, Smashwords (including FlipKart) and all Bookbaby outlets (including Oyster and txtr).
 See my Availability in your country page for more details.
 If you cannot find it, email me: email@example.com

 From the Author